 rachel joined Watsi on May 16th, 2017.
-Three years ago, rachel became the 2856th member to automatically support a new Watsi patient every month.
-Since then, 3,096 more people have become monthly donors! rachel's most recent donation supported Alex, a toddler from Tanzania, to fund spina bifida treatment.
+Four years ago, rachel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. rachel's most recent donation supported Winfred, an 18-year-old girl from Kenya, to fund mobility-restoring leg surgery.

 rachel has funded healthcare for 51 patients in 9 countries.